fivouris/l2pvp.fansPublic/README.md

 - after the boss falls, the Loot Frenzy begins—unlimited chests spawn for all players to loot
 - automatic invitations are sent to all online players—don’t miss your chance to join the action
 - you may enter the battle by typing .awakening
+- temporary hero status (24 hours) for the mvp of the event

 EVENT ENGINE – 14 MODES OF GLORY!
+- running every 30 minutes
 - vote for the next event before it starts
 - join events easily using commands (.register | .leave | .events) or NPCs
 - see your score, kills, and time on the screen during events